simgrid/simgrid/examples/README.rst

          .. showfile:: examples/platforms/prop.xml
             :language: xml

- - **Retrieving the netzones matching a given criteria:**
+ - **Retrieving the netzones matching given criteria:**
    Shows how to filter the cluster netzones.

    .. tabs::

       .. example-tab:: examples/cpp/routing-get-clusters/s4u-routing-get-clusters.cpp

- - **Retrieving the list of hosts matching a given criteria:**
+ - **Retrieving the list of hosts matching given criteria:**
-   Shows how to filter the actors that match a given criteria.
+   Shows how to filter the actors that match given criteria.

    .. tabs::